 Christmas is a time for families and celebrations, writes Daniel Smith.

-The decorations and the getting together, a time for love and laughter, however for a family with children with autism it can be stressful with the child often becoming confused and distressed.
+The decorations and the getting together, a time for love and laughter, however for a family with autistic children it can be stressful with the child often becoming confused and distressed.
 There are many strategies for coping with the increased social activity and change in routine, there are none that will work 100%.
 The following are 12 tips that may be adapted to suit your particular child(ren).